 Solution: Link two objects and observe the movements of each.
-Whenever one object moves, synchronize the other object by let it perform the exact same movement.
+Whenever one object moves, synchronize the other object by letting it perform the exact same movement.
 Alternatively, you can apply a transformation to the original movement vector, including rotation and speed.
-For example a rotation of 180 degrees would let object A move to the right when object B moves to the left.
+For example, a rotation of 180 degrees would let object A move to the right when object B moves to the left.

 Example: Demonstration of a lifting block.
-The user pulls a person horizontally and the block moves vertically in synchronisation.
+The user pulls a person horizontally and the block moves vertically in synchronization.

-4.9 Overview of Interaction Primitives Patterns
+4.9 Overview of interaction primitives patterns